ftravers/datomic-tutorial/README.md

 query on that field will pull in those maps.
 It **doesn't** matter if they have **ANY** other fields in common.

 Contrast this with an RDBMS.
 First of all, all rows that belong to a given table will by definition have **ALL** the same exact fields.
-Second, if you have rows in other tables, there isn't a reasonable way to include them in the query.
+Second, if you had a column in another table that you'd like to apply the same query to, well there isn't a reasonable way to do that.

 Often you'll find rows in an RDBMS that have `null` values, because for whatever reason, for those rows, having a value in that column doesn't make sense.
-This rigidity of RDBMS, that all rows are forced to have values, even if it is just `null`, for all of the columns.
+This sometimes becomes a problem with modelling data in an RDBMS.
+If you have objects that have some fields in common but not other fields, you often have to break this up into multiple tables, and life gets complex.
+Like you might have a user table, an administrator table, a customer table, a person table, etc&#x2026;  This rigidity of RDBMS, can often make modeling data very counter-intuitive.

 What do we gain by having this restriction?
 I would argue nothing.
 So as a concequence datomic does away with this needless restriction.